mogallguy/SPEVN/README.md

 Github: https://github.com/mogallguy/SPEVN

-	You'll have to make a github account (if you don't have one) and request permission to commit.
+	You'll have to make a github account (if you don't have one) and PM Mogall_Guy on discord.

 Winrar or 7zip (lets be real who doesn't have this): https://www.7-zip.org/download.html